orifake/leetcode-python/README.md

 922 Sort Array By Parity II
 941 Valid Mountain Array
 989 Add to Array-Form of Integer
+999 Available Captures for Rook
+1010 Pairs of Songs With Total Durations Divisible by 60 1013 Partition Array Into Three Parts With Equal Sum 1018 Binary Prefix Divisible By 5

 ## Queue
 933 Number of Recent Calls